jcrecio/auto-names/README.md

     "v3": lambda x, y, z: """Given the initial java code: '{original_code}' and following code: '{extraction_code}' which functionally is the same as the initial code, but having applied an extract refactor operation.
     Can you give an meaningful name for the extracted method '{method_to_compute}'?
-    (Please consider following points: 1:Provide the method name without parentheses.
+    (Please consider following points: 1: the method name without parentheses.
 2:Do not use the keyword \'extraction\' means that the content of the method to predict was extracted from the initial code, so \'extracted\' keyword should not be part of method name.
-3:Provide a valid method name.)"""
+3: a valid method name.)"""
                 .format(original_code = x, extraction_code = y, method_to_compute = z),
-    "v4": lambda x, y, z: """Given the initial java code: '{original_code}' and its refactored version: '{extraction_code}' Can you give a name for the extracted method '{method_to_compute}'?.
-Provide the method name without parentheses.
+    "v4": lambda x, y, z: """Given the initial java code: '{original_code}' and its refactored version: '{extraction_code}' Can you give a name for the extracted method '{method_to_compute}'?.  the method name without parentheses.
 Avoid the extract operation bias for the the method name prediction.
 Use java notation for the method name (for example, do not use _).

     "v5": lambda x, y, z: .... <------------------------------------------------------ YOUR NEW PROMPT